Cat out of the bag

 IT'S hardly an issue over which the November 27 state election could be won or lost.

-But at least one major political party believes alleged sightings of ``
+But at least one major political party believes alleged sightings of ``big cats'' across Victoria are serious enough to be an election policy.

 The Victorian Nationals last week reaffirmed its 2006 policy to investigate whether large puma-like animals exist in the state.